divyanshs18/Smartsense_assignment_divyansh_saini/README.md

 Automated Responses

 Project Overview
-This project implements a machine learning-based system that classifies incoming emails and responds automatically where appropriate.
+This project implements a machine learning-based system that classifies incoming emails and responds automatically .
 The project uses natural language processing (NLP) techniques, and the emails are classified into three categories:

 Student Inquiries: Queries related to courses, schedules, and general information.
 Research Collaboration: Emails related to academic collaboration, research partnerships, and shared facilities.